Westminster City School's broad, rich and flexible curriculum meets the needs of individual learners and allows every

-Westminster City School offers a curriculum that meets the needs of individual learners and allows them every opportunity for success.
-Our curriculum is broad, rich and flexible.
-It provides all our pupils and students with a firm grasp of the fundamentals, whilst allowing an appropriate degree of specialisation and depth.
+At every key stage, our curriculum provides our pupils and students with a firm grasp of the fundamentals, whilst allowing an appropriate degree of specialisation and depth.
 We prepare our young people for future study and employment.

 At Key Stage 3 (Years 7 and 8)

 Led by our Head of Year and a dedicated Pastoral Support Officer, our School supports all our new Year 7 pupils through their transition to Westminster City School.
 We ensure all pupils settle in, make friends, and enjoy coming to school.

 All Key Stage 3 pupils also study a comprehensive personal, social and health education programme which includes citizenship, economic and political awareness, and careers education.
 This programme provides an opportunity for pupils to discuss relevant, topical issues which, it is hoped, will improve their spiritual, moral, social and cultural development, allowing them to participate positively to life in modern Britain with a clear understanding of fundamental British values.

 Our Key Stage 3 curriculum is broad and balanced to provide a strong foundation for further study.
 Pupils who need extra help with numeracy, reading or writing, or for whom English is an additional language, are helped in lessons by a support assistant.
 They might also be withdrawn from some lessons to meet individual requirements.
 Additionally, some pupils may be offered alternative programmes of study in our nurture group.

 At Key Stage 4 (Years 9, 10 and 11)

 Towards the end of Year 8, all pupils choose their options and are placed on a learning route.
 This learning route is personalised and appropriate to each pupil’s needs and aspirations, with support and guidance provided by the staff who know each pupil best.

 All pupils study a core curriculum of English, Mathematics, Science, Religious Studies, Games, PSHE, Citizenship, Work-Related Learning and Enterprise.
 This provides a broad and balanced foundation appropriate for almost any 16-19 pathway.

 Almost all pupils study a curriculum of academic GCSE subjects, including History and/or Geography.